JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 The start and end times for a session window are both inclusive, in contrast to time windows.

 A session window contains at least one record.
-It\'s not possible for a session window to have zero records.
+It's not possible for a session window to have zero records.

-If a session window contains exactly one record, the record\'s ROWTIME timestamp is identical to the window\'s own start and end times.
+If a session window contains exactly one record, the record's ROWTIME timestamp is identical to the window's own start and end times.
 Access these by using the WINDOWSTART() and WINDOWEND() functions.

-If a session window contains two or more records, then the earliest/oldest record\'s ROWTIME timestamp is identical to the window\'s start time, and the latest/newest record\'s ROWTIME timestamp is identical to the window\'s end time.
+If a session window contains two or more records, then the earliest/oldest record's ROWTIME timestamp is identical to the window's start time, and the latest/newest record's ROWTIME timestamp is identical to the window's end time.

 ### Windowed Joins